logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/features/uploading-test-results-to-quality-center/automatically-uploading-testarchitect-test-results-to-quality-center.md

 2. Specify a destination folder in Quality Center to upload the test results to.
 Alternatively, click the browse ![](/images/TA_Help/Images/btn.browse-ellipsis.02.png) button to select a Quality Center test set location.

-3. If you elect to browse to a Quality Center test set location, the Select Test Set To Upload dialog box appears for you to specify where in Quality Center to upload the test results.
+3.  **Optional:** If you elect to browse to a Quality Center test set location, the Select Test Set To Upload dialog box appears for you to specify where in Quality Center to upload the test results.
 Select a test set node to upload to and click **OK**.

 After the test run terminates, TestArchitect automatically uploads the generated test results to Quality Center at the specified location.
 Successfully uploaded test results can be viewed in Quality Center at **Testing** \> **Test Lab** \> **Test Runs tab**.